 Negan is at his peak when testing wills with other survivors of the zombie apocalypse - he relishes proving over and over again just how much of a hardass he is.

 Lobo3 of 12

-Though Lobo kind of became a parody of a badass in later years, there's no question that the Last Czarnian is one bad bastich.
+Though Lobo kind of became a parody of a badass in later years in comic books, there's no question that the Last Czarnian is one bad bastich.